lindaspellman/cse212-final/3-trees.md

 ## BST in Python
-Python does not have a built-in BST class, so you must write you
+Python does not have a built-in BST class, so you must write

 ## BST Operations
 ### Inserting into a BST